-PsyD Program Clinical Training Committee
+PsyD Program Committee

-The PsyD Program Clinical Training Committee consists of the clinical faculty in the Psychology Department.
+The PsyD Program Committee consists of the core PsyD program faculty, associated faculty member within the PsyD program, the Community Mental Health Services Clinic Director, and a student representative from the first-, second-, and third-year PsyD cohorts.
 The committee makes recommendations to the Psychology Department Graduate Committee regarding the PsyD program curriculum and student progression, makes admissions decisions for the PsyD program, and monitors and evaluates student progress through the PsyD program.
+One member of the PsyD Program Committee, the Practicum Coordinator, serves as instructor for the Advanced Practicum course and is responsible for approval of external practicum sites and practicum supervisors.